 Avocado is a stone fruit with a creamy texture that grows in tropical climates.
 In contrast to other fruits that consist mostly of carbohydrates, avocados have an unusual consistency due to a high content of healthy fats.
 But the chances are that you already knew about these, right?
-Especially if you live in the United States where 2,4 million tonnes of avocados are expected to be consumed per week in 2018 (3,1kg or 7pounds/year/person) compared to 7500 tonnes per week back in in 2000.
+Especially if you live in the United States where it’s expected that 2,4 million tonnes of avocados were consumed in 2018 (3,1kg or 7pounds/year/person).

 But where do all these avocados come from?
 Pues (well)… mainly from Mexico!
 Of the 5,7 million tonnes of avocado produced in 2016 in 564 thousand hectares of land, the Aztec country was accountable for 1,9 million tonnes (33%), of which around 37% were sold to the U.S..
 The Dominican Republic and Peru, each with 0,6 and 0,5 million tonnes produced per year, respectively, made up the for world’s top 3 avocado producers in 2016, followed by Colombia, Indonesia, Brazil, and Kenya.
 The U.S. is ranked as the 6th biggest global producer with 0,2 million tonnes of avocados grown (90% of which grow in California).
 On the other hand, Spain is the biggest European avocado producer and holds the 15th position with 0,09 million tonnes of avocados produced.